4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `addreplica the table name pid_group endpoint`

-* table\_name: table name
+* table\_name: The table name
-* pid\_group: the collection of shard IDs.
+* pid\_group: The collection of shard IDs.
 There can be the following situations
     * A single shard
     * Multiple shard IDs, separated by commas.
 Such as 1,3,5
     * A range of shard IDs with a closed interval; for example, 1-5 means shard 1, 2, 3, 4, 5